Global Partnership on Artificial Intelligence

-The Global Partnership on Artificial Intelligence (GPAI, or "gee-pay") is an international and multi-stakeholder initiative that aims to advance the responsible and human-centric development and use of artificial intelligence.
-Specifically, GPAI brings together leading experts from science, industry, civil society, and governments to "bridge the gap between theory and practice" through applied AI projects and activities.
-The goal is to facilitate international collaboration, reduce duplication between governments, and act as a global reference point on discussions on responsible AI.
+The Global Partnership on Artificial Intelligence (GPAI, pronounced "gee-pay") is an international initiative established to guide the responsible development and use of artificial intelligence (AI) in a manner that respects human rights and the shared democratic values of its members.
+The partnership was first proposed by Canada and France at the 2018 44th G7 summit, and officially launched in June 2020.
+GPAI is hosted by the Organisation for Economic Co-operation and Development (OECD).

+GPAI seeks to bridge the gap between theory and practice by supporting research and applied activities in areas that are directly relevant to policymakers in the realm of AI.
+It brings together experts from industry, civil society, governments, and academia to collaborate on the challenges and opportunities presented by artificial intelligence.

+History

-First announced on the margins of the 2018 G7 Summit by Canadian Prime Minister Justin Trudeau and French President Emmanuel Macron, GPAI officially launched on June 15, 2020 with fifteen founding members: Australia, Canada, France, Germany, India, Italy, Japan, Mexico, New Zealand, the Republic of Korea, Singapore, Slovenia, the United Kingdom, the United States and the European Union.
-The OECD hosts a dedicated secretariat to support GPAI's governing bodies and activities.
+The Global Partnership on Artificial Intelligence was announced on the margins of the 2018 G7 Summit by Canadian Prime Minister Justin Trudeau and French President Emmanuel Macron.
+It officially launched on June 15, 2020 with fifteen founding members: Australia, Canada, France, Germany, India, Italy, Japan, Mexico, New Zealand, the Republic of Korea, Singapore, Slovenia, the United Kingdom, the United States, and the European Union.

+The Organisation for Economic Co-operation and Development (OECD) hosts a dedicated secretariat to support GPAI's governing bodies and activities.
 UNESCO joined the partnership in December 2020 as an observer.
 On November 11, 2021, Czechia, Israel and few more EU countries also joined the GPAI, bringing the total membership to 25 countries.
-Since the November 2022 summit, the list of members stands at 29, with in addition to the above, Belgium, Brazil, Denmark, Ireland, The Netherlands, Poland, Senegal, Serbia, Sweden, and Turkey.
+Since the November 2022 summit, the list of members stands at 29.

+Austria, Chile, Finland, Malaysia, Norway, Slovakia and Switzerland were invited.
+The seven, however, are pending membership approval.

+Membership

+The following 29 members of the GPAI are: